decentralized-identity/sidetree/docs/Q-and-A.md

 ## What's the diffrence between a `normative` and `non-normative` description or theory?
 See the [definitions](#normative) section for what both are.
 For example, theories of ethics are generally `normative` - you should not kill, you should help that person, etc. Economics is most commonly `non-normative` - instead of asking “how should this person choose which goods to buy?”, we are often more interested in “how does this person choose which commodities they buy?”.

+## Is Sidetree privacy preserving / GPDR proof?
+These are the information-hiding measures taken in the protocol to facilitate compliance with privacy rules:
+- No sensitive data on layer 1, which can be an open public blockchain
+- THe content in the CAS layer 2, example IPFS, works with `commitments`.
+A commitment can be shared without revealing the commit value.
+- Files-structures are designed to minimize permanently retained data
+- Operation Request of type Recover or Deactivate
+{TBW : unclear wether `Deactivate` obeys the right to be forgotten}\
+_(@henkvancann)_
 # Q&A section Sidetree operational

 ## Where can I download Sidetree?